bruno-gelb/bo2_splitscreen/README.md

 ### todos

+* (if possible) automatically set up voice settings for all players except the first one
 * asynco fails to show explorer after the game is closed: fix the exception
 * download and install sandboxie automatically
 * autocreate sandboxie boxes if they're absent, autoconfigure their settings